laetic/multiwii-tricopter-mega/README.md

 # multiwii-tricopter-mega
 copter club's sensor bristling tricopter

-Find enclosed (1) working set of code for the copter club's tricopter.
+Here's the Multiwii code for our tricopter.
 It's already configured but there are no major changes from Multiwii 2.4

 Notes on the physical copter: